 - Hustler

 Taking a profession seriously can be tough for salespeople if they’re afraid of the sales title that goes along with it.
-More important, using a pseudonym to cover the real purpose of a role sends a subtle message to a prospective buyer that you have something to hide.
+More importantly, using a pseudonym to cover the real purpose of a role sends a subtle message to a prospective buyer that you have something to hide.

 Many looking for an alternative title to “salesperson” are actually looking for a way to position themselves (or their team of salespeople) more favorably with prospects and clients.